 It followed that the Federal Reserve would be nearly powerless to undo the damage.
 The Fed typically combats recessions by acting on the “demand” side of the economy.
 By reducing interest rates, it can, for example, lead more people to buy houses, and their …

 Something to Consider

 If you enjoyed this article, we have a proposition for you: Join NRPLUS.
-Members get all of our content (including the magazine), no paywalls or content meters, an advertising-minimal experience, and unique access to our writers and editors (conference calls, social-media groups, etc.).
+Members get all of our content (including the magazine), no paywalls or content meters, an advertising-minimal experience, and unique access to our writers and editors (through conference calls, social media groups, and more).
 And importantly, NRPLUS members help keep NR going.
-Consider it?